 In the meantime we’ve put together a resource pack about the speakers and exhibitors who were booked for the 2020 event and have applied for a £10,000 grant from the Community Led Homes Start Up Support Programme to explore next steps towards creating a tiny homes community in Frome.
 In the wake of the pandemic, we feel that tiny homes may prove to be more significant and appropriate than ever before.

 FHfF is committed to exploring how tiny housing can alleviate the housing needs and aspirations of local people, particularly those on low incomes who are unable to access social housing, afford market rents or consider a house purchase.
 We have been encouraged by the fact that, over the past months, our public events have attracted a number of people who are ‘hidden homeless’ in and around Frome and who feel that tiny housing would be helpful to them on either a short-term or a long-term basis.

-Our work so far has included setting up the Frome Tiny Homes Action Group, developing awareness and support, and building partnerships.
+Our work so far has included setting up the Frome Tiny Homes Action Group, developing awareness and support via the Frome Tiny Homes Event, and building partnerships.
 We are now seeking further funding to explore the feasibility of creating a pilot tiny homes community in or near the town.
 FHfF wants to support the Frome Tiny Homes Action Group to grow in numbers, research planning issues, develop appropriate governance and financial models, identify potential sites, and learn from other projects, so that it is in a position to turn vision into reality.